 Michelle Hood’s experience is real and I acknowledge her courageous journey to healing (see “Healing the wounds of childhood sexual abuse”).
 I applaud that, with her husband Graeme, she ministers to and supports many victims and their families.
 Michelle has turned an absolutely horrible experience into a valuable ministry with Jesus.

-Last year, Pastor Jorge Munoz, president of the Seventh-day Adventist Church in Australia, and I published an apology on the Adventist Record website.
+Last year, Pastor Jorge Munoz, president of the Seventh-day Adventist Church in Australia, and I published an apology on the Adventist News Online website.
 It was genuine and heartfelt.
 Some people really valued it.
 Others responded that it was too little, too late.
 An apology is important, but if it is not followed by positive action, it means very little.

 I am pleased that the corporate Church in the South Pacific, New Zealand and Australia has responded positively.
 Safe Place Services was the first attempt to deal with victims and perpetrators of child sexual abuse.
 The Church began to listen and care for victims.
 They began to restrict perpetrators, and began to educate church leaders and congregations.
 As president of the Western Australian Conference in the early to mid-2000s, I worked with a sub-committee of the Executive to develop the first policy on the topic.
 This has since been amended, improved and developed by others, but some of the policies we put in place remain today.